Raising Latin American and Carribean Youth Voices

 What is the aim?

-The 25 young climate experts from the LAC region will conduct an 7‑week long online programme during which the group will work together to prepare for their climate journey through Germany and further develop their knowledge and skills and prepare their project outputs.
-In Germany they will be undertaking a 3‑week long multifaceted programme.
-They will meet German and European youth, climate and other organizations, initiatives, scientific and educational institutions, companies, the media and the public as well as government officials, negotiators and politicians.
-They will share their knowledge, stories and expertise on the unfolding climate crisis.
-They will raise their concerns regarding the current impacts of climate change, gain new knowledge, explain their demands and discuss approaches to climate action.
+The 25 young climate experts from the LAC region will conduct a 7‑week long online programme during which the group will work together to prepare for their virtual climate journey and further develop their knowledge and skills and prepare their project outputs.
+Following they will be undertaking a 5‑week long multifaceted virtual programme.

 In this, BB4CA aims to further build and strengthen bridges between Latin America, the Caribbean Region and Europe for accelerated awareness and empowerment and to create a momentum for ambitious, youth centered global climate action.
 It aims to amplify the voices, especially of those youth living in the global south, young people of color and indigenous youth who are until now still underrepresented in the mainstream discourse and media reports about the climate crisis and international climate policy.
 BB4CA is determined to contribute to a paradigm shift in making the expertise, perspectives and experiences of those visible who have been disregarded in the climate movement in the Global North for too long.
 The project aims to send out a sign of unity, empowerment and global partnership to reach the Paris Goals.